heysokam/confy/doc/howto.md

-let code = srcDir.glob()   # Get our source by grabbing all code from the `srcDir` folder var bin  = Program.new(    # Build an executable program src = code,              # Define our source code trg = "hello.exe",       # Define our binary
+let code = srcDir.glob()   # Get our source by grabbing all code from the `srcDir` folder var bin  = Program.new(    # Build an executable program src = code,              # Define our source code trg = "hello",           # Define our binary
 )

 bin.build()                # Order to build